OctopusDeploy/docs/docs/octopus-rest-api/examples/reports/index.md

 You can use the Octopus Deploy REST API to generate a number of reports.

 All the reports in this section will include:
-- 1 to N number of filters to return the data you need.
+- 1 to N number of filters to filter out unwanted data.
-- Output results to a CSV file.
+- Output results to a file (typically .CSV) to store or share with others.

 Provided sample reports are: